Category Archives: Science Fiction Films

 Unsure whether or not to trust him he remains at the heart of the success of the film.

 Based on a story by science fiction writer Philip K. Dick, ‘Minority Report’ contains a perfect premise to bring to the big screen.
-Set in Washington D.C. in 2054, police are now intelligent enough to utilize a psychic technology to arrest and convict murderers before they commit their crimes.
+Set in Washington D.C. in 2054, police are now intelligent enough to utilize psychic technology to arrest and convict murderers before they commit their crimes.

 The setup is fabulous and rife with possibility.